He’d been waiting for an hour.

 What happened next, Greg would later describe as Divine Intervention.

 Unaware, Iggy took a step and went sliding.
-The back of her head crashed on the edge of the desk…or maybe it was the chair–it happened so fast that none of the kids remembered, exactly.
+The back of her head cracked against the edge of her desk…or maybe it was the chair—it happened so fast that none of the kids remembered, exactly.
 Either way, she landed flat on her back.
 Her veil and head dress had fallen off in the process, revealing a few wiry strands of hair.

 Iggy was bald!